Show All Answers

 The customer should contact the Key West Department of Transportation’s (KWDoT) Lost and Found by calling 305-809-3910.

-Not only is it the law, but building permits can also protect you.
-With a building permit you get the advice of reviewers and inspectors who will approve each phase of your project, checking to see that the work is done in accordance with the Building Code, zoning laws and the approved plans.
-Additionally, a building permit is required to show compliance with sanitary, safety and welfare concerns including required setbacks from property lines and adjacent structures.
+It is the law, and building permits can protect you.
+With a building permit, you get the advice of reviewers and inspectors who are tasked with reviewing for approval each phase of your project, checking to see that the work is done in accordance with the Building Code, zoning, and the approved plans.
+A building permit is required to show compliance with sanitary and life safety, assist in obtaining insurance coverage, and welfare concerns, including protection from unlicensed contracting.

 Building permits are issued in the name of the person performing the work.
 Only licensed contractors or owner/builder may obtain a permit.
 Owner/builder permits are limited to the construction of one single-family residence or duplex.